2025-2026 Online School BROCHURE

 Mummification in Ancient Egypt

 Explore the process and significance of mummification in Ancient Egypt.
-Use your critical thinking skills to gain a deeper understanding of contemporary issues surrounding the ethics of collecting, and about repatriation in museums.
+Apply your critical thinking skills to gain a deeper understanding of contemporary issues surrounding the ethics of collecting and museum repatriation.

 Dig into the Past!

-Uncover the science of archaeology by investigating artifacts from the ancient cultures of Mesopotamia, Indus Valley, Egypt, China, Greece and Rome.
-Work in teams to research and analyze artifacts from the Museum’s Teaching Collection, then formulate and test the team’s hypothesis.
+Uncover the science of archaeology by investigating artifacts from the ancient cultures of Mesopotamia, Indus Valley, Egypt, China, Greece, and Rome.
+Work in teams to research and analyze artifacts from the Museum’s Teaching Collection, then develop and test your hypotheses.

 PROGRAMS AT A GLANCE